Rhode Island Nursing Assistant Registry

 Nursing assistants who are certified in another state may apply for license by endorsement which will transfer their certification from their home state’s registry to the CNA registry in Rhode Island.
 However, their status on the home state’s registry must be active and in good standing.
 Also, candidates must meet one of the following eligibility criteria:

-- The completion of the 3 months of full-time employment within the last 12 months, including 1 hour of in-service training for each month of employment.
+- The completion of the 3 months of full-time employment within the last 12 months, including 1 hour of in-service experience for each month of employment.